vickynovlani/nops-docs/pages/ShareSave/Copilot/copilot-asg-onboarding.md

 ### What to expect after configuring ASG ###

-nASG Lambda will begin  replacing on-demand instances in this ASG with Spot alternatives, either every 30 minutes or upon the launch of a new on-demand instance.
+Compute Copilot for ASG Lambda will begin  replacing on-demand instances in this ASG with Spot alternatives, either every 30 minutes or upon the launch of a new on-demand instance.

 ## FAQ ##

-### How does nASG replace on-demand instances? ####
+### How does Compute Copilot for ASG replace on-demand instances? ####

 #### New On-Demand Instance Launch Handling ####